Powerlearnproject/se-assignment-day-2-git-and-github-Draven448/README.md

     Strategy: Communicate frequently with team members, pull updates regularly, and break tasks into smaller, independent parts.

 --Understanding Git Commands:
-    Pitfall: New users may struggle with Git commands (e.g., push, pull, branch).
+    Pitfall: New users may struggle with Git commands.
-    Strategy: Use visual Git clients (like GitHub Desktop) and practice key commands to build confidence.
+    Strategy: Use visual Git clients and practice key commands to build confidence.

 --Accidental Overwrites:
     Pitfall: New users might accidentally overwrite changes or lose work by not committing or pushing correctly.